VerbalExpressions/JSVerbalExpressions/README.md

 ## API documentation

-You can find the API documentation at the [wiki pages](https://github.com/VerbalExpressions/JSVerbalExpressions/wiki).
+You can find the API documentation at https://verbalexpressions.github.io/JSVerbalExpressions

 ## Examples